maytione/LeHotelMax/README.md

 ![Alt](/api_image.png "Title")

-Application use InMemory Database provider but that can be easly changed to mantain persistance such as MS SQL
+Application use In Memory Database provider but that can be easily changed to maintain persistence such as MS SQL

 HOTEL API (Hotel CRUD) require User to be authorized (using JWT token)